Jallarhorn documentation

 Sensor catalog

 Jallarhorn ships 17 native sensor plugins covering the protocols a typical per-sensor tool covers, plus five generic frameworks (below) that close the long tail.
-Every sensor has a 30-second default poll, a per-sensor override, a warn threshold, an error threshold, and structured channel output for graphing.
+Every sensor has a 60-second (1-minute) default poll, a per-sensor override, a warn threshold, an error threshold, and structured channel output for graphing.

 Network probes